Jesus: Teachings and miracles

-Approximately 30 parables form about one-third of Jesus's recorded teachings.
-The parables appear within longer sermons and at other places in the narrative.
-They often contain symbolism, and usually relate the physical world to the spiritual.
-Common themes in these tales include the kindness and generosity of God and the perils of transgression.
-Some of his parables, such as the Prodigal Son, are relatively simple, while others, such as the Growing Seed, are sophisticated, profound and abstruse.
-When asked by his disciples why he speaks in parables to the people, Jesus replies that the chosen disciples have been given to "know the secrets of the kingdom of heaven", unlike the rest of their people, "For the one who has will be given more and he will have in abundance.
-But the one who does not have will be deprived even more", going on to say that the majority of their generation have grown "dull hearts" and thus are unable to understand.
+Approximately 30 parables constitute about one-third of Jesus's recorded teachings.
+The parables appear both within longer sermons and at various other places in the narrative.
+They often contain symbolism and typically relate aspects of the physical world to spiritual realities.
+Common themes include the kindness and generosity of God, as well as the dangers and consequences of transgression.
+Some parables, such as that of the Prodigal Son, are relatively straightforward, while others, such as the Growing Seed, are more complex, profound, and difficult to interpret.
+When his disciples ask why he speaks to the people in parables, Jesus replies that the chosen disciples have been granted "to know the secrets of the kingdom of heaven", unlike the rest, adding: "For the one who has will be given more and he will have in abundance.
+But the one who does not have will be deprived even more", and he goes on to say that most of their generation have developed "dull hearts" and are therefore unable to understand.